 "Leave her alone," Marion shouted.

 Ronnie looked at her.
 "I might have known you were behind it, you've been fiddling Carol for years.
 So, I suppose this is your bright idea, trying to swindle some money out of my mother.
 You know she's not well and you're trying it on.
-Well your evil little scheme won't work.
+Well, your evil little scheme won't work.
 Get them out of here."

-My brother Tommy rushed out to the street.
+Her brother Tommy rushed out to the street.

-I was overjoyed with my acceptance by at least one of my family and excited when Tommy asked me to call round to see him the following day.
+Jane was overjoyed with my acceptance by at least one of my family and excited when Tommy asked me to call round to see him the following day.

 "Will Ronnie be coming?"
-I asked hopefully.
+She asked hopefully.

 "I'm afraid not, Jane.
 It didn't go too well yesterday.
 Unfortunately, his brain has been clouded by greed.
 He seems to think you and Marion are telling lies to try and get some of the proceeds from the sale of the cafe.
 That cafe's a gold mine.
 It was a rundown dump when she bought it, but she spent a lot of time and money to build the trade back up, and as Carol bought it freehold, it's worth a fortune.
 Then there's the money she's built up in her bank account over the years."